Kishor Kadam

 Kishor Kadam (born 9 November 1967) is an Indian actor and poet who has acted prominently in Marathi and Hindi movies.
 He has also acted in Tamil movies and has appeared in some television serials as well.
-He is a veteran Marathi poet, writing with his pseudonym Saumitra and well known for his poems in the album Garawa with Milind Ingle, all songs revolved on the topic of rain.
+He is a veteran Marathi poet, writing with his pseudonym 'Saumitra'.
+He is the Recipient of Filmfare Award for Best Supporting Actor – Marathi twice for his films Fandry and Partu.

 Career

 Kishor won critical acclaim for his performance in the lead role in Samar directed by Shyam Benegal, the film won the National Film Award for the best film in 1999.
 He also has acted in Natrang as Pandoba.
 In 2010 he won the Zee Gaurav Puraskar for best supporting actor and the Nilu Phule Sanman award.
 His other Hindi ventures include Ek Chalis Ki Last Local, Black Friday And the newer films Baby (2015), Dil Pe Mat Le Yaar and Special 26 among others.

 More recently, Kishor played terrorist leader Ravindran in the Hindi TV series 24.